afrazkhan/akinaka/README.md

         ]
     }

+**Note:** A period of 4 hours (469822 seconds) is hardcoded into the sts:assume call made in the RDS snapshot class, since snapshot creation can take a very long time.
+This must therefore be the minimum value for the role's `max-session-duration`.

 The following policy is needed for usage of this subcommand, attach it to the role you'll be assuming:

     {